 Since the data buffers used for transmitting and receiving are all 16 bits, SPI_DATA needs to read/write twice when 24-bit and 32-bit data are transmitted.
-If DMA is used, it needs to be transmitted twice.
+If DMA is used, DMA transmission twice is required.

-For all communication standards and data formats, the most significant bit of data is always sent first.
+For all communication standards and data formats, the most significant bit of data is always transmitted first.

-For time division multiplexing, the left channel is always sent first, and then the right channel is sent.
+For time division multiplexing, the left channel is always transmitted first, and then the right channel is transmitted.

-24.5.2.1 I2S Philips standard
+21.5.2.1 I2S Philips standard

-In I2S Philips standard, the pin WS can indicate the data being sent comes from the left channel or the right channel.
+In I2S Philips standard, the pin WS can indicate the data being transmitted comes from the left channel or the right channel.